Actinology –

 Endocrinology –

-- Exocrine glands - gland that secrets externally through a duct.
-Greek exo "external or outer".
+- Exocrine glands – Gland that secretes hormone externally through a duct.
+Greek exo “external or outer”.

 - Autocrine (adj.) – Of or relating to a substance that is secreted by a cell and acts on the same cell.
 Formed by Greek autos “self”.